Vlad6422/VUT_IPK_Client/Readme.md

 ## **Server**

-A **server** [[18]](https://en.wikipedia.org/wiki/Client%E2%80%93server_model) is a system or program that listens for and responds to requests from clients.
-It processes client requests, handles them, and sends back appropriate responses.
-Servers are typically always-on systems that provide various services, such as serving web pages, processing emails, managing databases, or running applications.
+A **server** [[18]](https://en.wikipedia.org/wiki/Client%E2%80%93server_model) is a system or program that waits for and responds to requests from clients.
+It processes these requests and sends back the appropriate responses.
+Servers are usually always-on systems that provide services like hosting web pages, managing emails, handling databases, or running applications.

-"Server-side software" refers to a computer application, such as a web server, that runs on remote server hardware, reachable from a user's local computer, smartphone, or other device.
-Operations may be performed server-side because they require access to information or functionality that is not available on the client, or because performing such operations on the client side would be slow, unreliable, or insecure.
+**Server-side software** refers to applications, like web servers, that run on remote server hardware and can be accessed from a user’s device, such as a computer or smartphone.
+These operations happen on the server because they need access to data or functions not available on the client, or because doing them on the client would be slow, unreliable, or insecure.

-Client and server programs may be commonly available ones such as free or commercial web servers and web browsers, communicating with each other using standardized protocols.
-Or, programmers may write their own server, client, and communications protocol which can only be used with one another.
+Clients and servers often use common programs, like free or commercial web browsers and web servers, communicating through standard protocols.
+Alternatively, developers can create custom server, client, and communication protocols designed to work only with each other.

-Server-side operations include both those that are carried out in response to client requests, and non-client-oriented operations such as maintenance tasks.
+Server-side operations include handling client requests and performing background tasks, like maintenance, that aren’t directly tied to client interactions.

 ### **How Servers Work:**